 See the FAQs tab on this page for more information on our i-LLM LPC and the Professional Practice Dissertation.

-The University of Law has an impressive track record of preparing future solicitors for successful careers in practice – in fact, 97% of our full-time LPC students who graduated in summer 2014 had secured employment within nine months of graduation.
-And it’s reassuring to know that you get access to our award-winning Careers and Employability Service as soon as you accept your place.
+The University of Law has an impressive track record of preparing future solicitors for successful careers in practice – in fact, in 2016, 96% of our full-time LPC students who passed the course in the summer were employed within nine month.
+Furthermore, since 2013, over 90% secured legal positions, the majority securing training contracts.
+And it's reassuring to know that you get access to our award-winning Careers and Employability Service as soon as you accept your place.

 Our i-LLM LPC allows you to complete your training within two years via supported online learning, with occasional attendance at our London Bloomsbury centre.
 This extremely flexible option means you can fit your study around existing work or other commitments.